 Lake Havasu Lighthouses: Replicas of Famous Lighthouses

 When one thinks of lighthouse locations, they rarely consider a landlocked, desert state such as Arizona for their location, but it just so happens that Lake Havasu City is home to more lighthouses than any other city in the entire country.
-These 1/3 scale replicas are actual functioning navigational aids built to the specifications of famous lighthouses on East Coast, West Coast and Great Lakes.
+These scaled-down replicas are actual functioning navigational aids built to the specifications of famous lighthouses on East Coast, West Coast and Great Lakes.
 More than eighteen can be seen on the shores of the lake.
 Most can be hiked to while some are only accessible by boat.

 This massive collection of lighthouses was originally started for safety purposes.
 The Lake Havasu Lighthouse Club, a non-profit group of independent citizens dedicated to the preservation, improvement and promotion of Lake Havasu and the City, wanted to make the lake a safe place for night boating and fishing.
 Yet, instead of just settling on simple and mundane lighthouses that could be cheaply produced, they took pride in their development and chose to pay homage to the famous lighthouses in the U.S. by making smaller replica lighthouses.
 All lighthouses were built and are maintained by the folks at the Lake Havasu Lighthouse Club.
 These fully-functional replicas of famous lighthouses make an already adventurous boating experience even more beautiful and unique.